Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 Slang::ComPtr<slang::IGlobalSession> _globalSession;
 SLANG_CHECK(slang::createGlobalSession(&_globalSession));
 ```
-> Where ```SLANG_CHECK``` is a user-defined macro that we will also use later to check whether result code of the function call is true.
+> Where ```SLANG_CHECK``` is a user-defined macro that we will also use later to check whether the result code of the function call is true.
 > ```ComPtr``` is just a smart pointer.

 ### Local session
 A local session is where the actual shader compilation setup happens.
-This session is configured with compilation targets, matrix layout rules and other language options.
+This session is configured with compilation targets, matrix layout rules, and other language options.
 It requires two fields, where the first one is ```slang::TargetDesc  targetDesc{};```
 A target basically specifies how the shader will be compiled.
 ```cpp